reactorlabs/RhoVec/semantics.md

       - i == NA_i
       - i == 0
       - i < 0
+      - T == T_Null

 Assignment with `[[` only updates a single element of the vector, i.e. the index vector must contain a single, non-NA element.
 If the index is out of bounds, then the base vector is extended with `NA`s.

+Subset assignment to the NULL vector is not allowed, as there is no coercion here.

 ### Auxiliary Functions

+    ---------------------  :: Aux_Typeof_Null
+    typeof(NULL) = T_Null

     ---------------------  :: Aux_Typeof_Bool
     typeof(bool) = T_Bool